 Karlene is the Manager, Direct Servicesat the 519 Church Street Community Centre in Toronto, where she has been coordinating the LGBT Refugee Program (Among Friends) for the past three years.
 Originally from Kingston, Jamaica, Karlene served as co-chair and chair respectively of Jamaica Forum for Lesbians, All-Sexuals and Gays (J-FLAG) and Women for Women (WfW) for over 7 years and was a visible LGBT advocate/activist for the human rights of LGBT Jamaicans.
 Although Karlene is professionally trained in Business Administration and worked for several years in the financial industry, after moving to Canada, she put that experience aside to follow her passion and work with the newcomer LGBT community

 Michael is a marketing professional experienced at leading brand transformation projects for start-ups and multi-nationals around the world.
-His experience crosses the full marketing mix from consumer insight and brand strategy to creative and product development, through to digital and retail channel management.
-A co-founder of the Group of Five in Toronto, Michael has helped to privately sponsor LGBT refugees in coming to Canada.
-Michael is a graduate of the Honours Business Administration program from the Ivey School of Business at Western University.
+Currently Director of Marketing at Avenue Road, a luxury design brand, he works in Toronto and New York.
+Michael is a graduate of the Honours Business Administration program from the Ivey School of Business at Western University and the Hochschule St. Gallen business school in Switzerland.